cipherboy/rtypr/README.md

 `rtypr` is a single bash script, `rtypr.sh` in this repo.
-The included python script, `generate_keycodes.py`, generates the series of `elif` statements to convert characters to keycodes.
-This code could be reused by others if desired, to convert characters to keycodes if desired.
+The included python script, `generate_keycodes.py`, generates the series of `elif` statements to convert characters to key codes.
+This code could be reused by others if desired, to convert characters to key codes if desired.
 Each character is an element of the `keys` array and is a 3-tuple of `(character, name, shifted)`, where `name` is the name of the key without the `KEY_` prefix, and shifted is a boolean of whether or not the shift key modifier is required.